 I am one quarter of the way through another (Diamond) which deals with the transformation of an abused woman from victim to triumphant nemesis, with the help of goddesses, as well as a lighthearted fantasy (Wings) in which the archangel Uriel intervenes in human affairs to help a bipolar writer.
 Finally, there’s an idea for a spy thriller with a bit of a twist which I am calling Cloak.
 I am waiting to see what happens in the Trump administration before plotting the climax and ending to Cloak.

 I also have ideas for additional novels or story anthologies based on more of my dreams or musings, including autobiographical works.
-I’ve got about 60 ideas for stories that could be told as screenplays, novels, or short stories, or all of these, the majority of which came to me since 2017.
+I’ve got about 64 ideas (and counting) for stories that could be told as screenplays, novels, or short stories, or all of these, the majority of which came to me since 2017.

 I write for fun rather than for profit, for the most part, and I enjoy hearing from people who have enjoyed my work.